Cry of Santa Barbara: The cry

-On November 17, 1898, revolutionaries coming from various parts of Iloilo, including Martin Delgado, attended a Catholic mass in the town's church.
+On November 17, 1898, revolutionaries coming from various parts of Iloilo, including Martín Delgado, attended a Catholic mass in the town's church.
 After the mass, they proceeded to the house of Vicente Bermejo, where the Philippine flag on a bamboo pole was hoisted.

 The crowd broke into a cheer.
 Delgado led in proclaiming Philippine independence, saying: "Viva Filipinas!
 Fuera España!
 Viva independencia!"
 (Long live the Philippines!
 Down with Spain!
 Long live independence!).

 That became known as the cry of Santa Barbara.
 The event led to the first hoisting of the Philippine flag outside Luzon.
 The flag was produced in Jaro, Iloilo City, and a replica of the one flown by Aguinaldo during the proclamation of Philippine independence in Kawit, Cavite.